 Data points impacted by market price changes are updated daily and marked by asterisks in our documentation.
 Financial data not impacted by market price changes are updated when the company files a new filing.

-- company_name - The name of the company on the dataset generation date.
+- company_name_current - The name of the company on the dataset generation date.

 - figi - The Financial Instrument Global Identifier (FIGI) is an established global standard issued under the guidelines of the Object Management Group (OMG.org, an international, non-profit standards organization), founded in 1989.
 FIGI is provided to help map securities from New Constructs to other data sets.
 Please see OpenFIGI for details on OpenFIGI and its use.
-We do not provide CUSIPs or other industry identifiers for securities.
+We do not provide CUSIPs for securities.

 General Column Header Definitions